 Privacy Law From One State to the Next

-Each state’s privacy law is designed to improve transparency around how consumer data is used by companies and allow consumers to make informed decisions around how their data is used and shared by and between companies.
+Each state’s privacy law is designed to improve transparency around how consumer data is used by companies and allow consumers to make informed decisions about how their data is used and shared by and between companies.
 Consumer rights to access, delete, and opt out of certain uses of their personal data is now a foundation of privacy rights.
-Further, principles like “data minimization” and “purpose minimization,” borrowed from the GDPR, ensure that companies are mindfully using data, collecting it for a specific purpose.
+Further, principles like “data minimization” and “purpose minimization,” borrowed from the GDPR, ensure that companies are mindfully using data and collecting it for a specific purpose.

 The five states enacting privacy laws in 2023 have similar legislation.
 There are a few differences, however.
 One commonality is that “personal data” is defined similarly, generally as information that is linked, or reasonably linkable, to an identifiable person, though California also includes households.
 The five states also define “sensitive data” similarly, including health information, genetic data, and biometric data used to identify a person.